 - Managing our visions, values and commercial objectives in a manner that achieves benefits Apley, our society and the local economy, in an environmentally sustainable way.

-We are actively researching ways to improve and extend wildlife habitats throughout Apley, working with ecological organisations, including Shropshire Wildlife Trust and national invertebrate charity Buglife to improve biodiversity across the estate.
+We are actively researching ways to improve and extend habitats throughout Apley, working with ecological organisations such as Shropshire Wildlife Trust and Buglife to improve biodiversity across the estate.

-Apley Farm Shop is committed to reducing our carbon footprint by sourcing and supplying products from local producers, with minimal plastic packaging and significantly reducing food miles.
+Apley Farm Shop is committed to reducing our carbon footprint by sourcing and supplying products from local producers, significantly reducing food miles.